wayne-xiu/Notes/Data Structures in C++ An Interview Refresher.md

 }
 ```

 For any operations on the list, we need to traverse it from the head.
+The main difference between arrays and linked lists is memory allocation.
+In linked lists, there is no concept of indexing.

+> Note: even when a linked list is empty, the head node must always exist